sematgt/devblog/content/posts/2020-02-17_All_you_need_to_know_about_authentication_and_permissions_in_Django_REST_API.md

 Permissions in Django REST Framework may be set in 3 different ways:

 1. Globally to all API endpoints
-2. On an object level
+2. Into the views or viewsets
-3. Right into the views.
+3. On an object level

-Now let's take a look on each of this methods.
-In this article I'll use this [Django REST Framework starter](https://github.com/semaphore8/Django-REST-Framework-API-starter.git).
-You can clone it to your local machine and pass through this tutorial with me.
+Now let's take a look at each of these methods.
+In this article, I'll use this [Django REST Framework starter](https://github.com/semaphore8/Django-REST-Framework-API-starter.git).
+You can clone it to your local machine and pass-through this tutorial with me.

 ### Setting permissions globally